goldenxp/docsy.goldenxp.com/_docs/ink/worldmap.md

 ```

 ## Conclusion
 It's possible to take a combination of the above techniques and make something more robust.
-Lists can be used for tracking locations and location relationships, knot parameters can be used for defining location properties and threads can generate dynamic sets of choices based on custom rules.
-This way it's possible to build a usable map in Ink and have your player travel from point to point, giving the impression of a living world.
+* Lists can be used for tracking locations and location relationships
+* Knot parameters can be used for defining location properties
+* Threads can generate dynamic sets of choices based on custom rules.
+To conclude, it's possible to build a usable map in Ink and have your player travel from point to point, giving the impression of a living world.